Zander-Labuschagne/SecureSignIn-v3a/README.md

 # Secure Sign In v3a *Discontinued*
 This is a Java CLI application I have created in an attempt to improve my online account security.
+The user provides a password with an accompanying key that is unique to the website(or account) requiring the password, the application then provides a lengthy and complicated password to be used instead.
 The _a_ in the version code states that this is the CLI(Command Line Interface) version where _b_ would be the GUI(Graphical User Interface).
 Find the new release(C++ CLI application) at https://gitlab.com/Zander-Labuschagne/SecureSignIn-v4a or https://github.com/Zander-Labuschagne/SecureSignIn-v4a

 #### Benifits:
   - Remember one password for all sites, but all sites have different passwords.